fumikito/Literally-WordPress/readme.md

 #  Literally WordPress

 Contributors: Takahashi_Fumiki
-Tags: payment, paypal, ebook, ticket, subscription, monetize Requires at least: 3.1
+Tags: payment, paypal, ebook, ticket, subscription, monetize
+Requires at least: 3.1
 Tested up to: 3.5.2
 Stable tag: 0.9.3.0

+> **THIS PLUGIN IS ABONDONED**
+> We stop maintaining Litearlly WordPress because of few development resource.
+Please use alteranatives.
+> If you need special support for importing or exporting, please give us a feed back from the support forum.

 This plugin make your WordPress post payable.
 Registered users can buy your post via PayPal and so on.